Skip to main content

 Thailand Visa Exemption: Who Qualifies?

 Thailand grants visa-free entry to nationals of over 60 countries for tourism and short visits.
-This exemption allows a stay of up to 30 days per visit, with a single 30-day extension possible by visiting a Thai immigration office while in Thailand.
+This exemption currently allows a stay of up to 60 days per visit, with a single 30-day extension possible by visiting a Thai immigration office while in Thailand.
+(The Thai Cabinet has approved reducing the visa-exempt stay to 30 days; the change takes effect 15 days after Royal Gazette publication, and no date has been announced as of June 2026 — always verify the current rule before travel.)
 It is important to understand that visa exemption is based on your passport nationality — your UAE residency status is not a factor.

 Thailand Visa Exemption — Common Nationalities in Dubai